SSvolou/CPP2Vec/README.md

 gensim==4.0.1
 ```
 ## Table of Contents
-- ./Data: the processed datasets that we used in our study & CPP2Vec-GenSet.
+- ./Data: the processed datasets that we used in our study.
 - ./Proposed models: all the models (Word2Vec and Machine Learning) we propose to predict unknown CPP sequences based on the task that is studied (CPP-Classification, Uptake-Efficiency and/or PMO-Delivery).
 - ./Notebooks: Jupyter notebooks that can be used to evaluate our proposed trained models & Tutorial Notebooks.
 - ./Results: includes the calculated evaluation metrics and PCA & UMAP plots for Validation and Test Datasets.
 - ./Custom Scripts: contains Python Scripts that we used to construct and evaluate our proposed models.
+- ./CPP2Vec-GenSet_Construction.png: Graphical overview of the construction of CPP2Vec-GenSet

+## Support
+Please report bugs or issues through the GitHub issue tracker.
+For any other inquiries, please contact us at:
+ssvolou@iit.demokritos.gr